KWVA

-KWVA (88.1 FM) is a college radio station broadcasting from the EMU building on the University of Oregon campus in Eugene, Oregon, United States.
-Licensed to the University of Oregon, it serves the Eugene/Springfield metropolitan area and has a live online stream.
-KWVA primarily plays a varied mix of music, in addition talk shows and live college sports broadcasts.
+KWVA (88.1 FM) is a college radio station broadcasting from the Erb Memorial Union on the University of Oregon campus in Eugene, Oregon, United States.
+Licensed to the University of Oregon, it serves the Eugene-Springfield metropolitan area and has a live online stream.
+KWVA primarily plays a varied mix of music, along with news/talk shows and live college sports broadcasts.

-KWVA regularly broadcasts a variety of locally produced and syndicated news programs including Democracy Now!, broadcast every weekday morning from 7:00–8:00 am, Health Matters broadcast Mondays 7:00pm–7:30pm, Anarchy Hour broadcast Tuesdays 7:00pm–7:30pm, and Occupy Radio broadcast Wednesdays 7:00pm–7:30pm.

-KWVA regularly broadcasts University of Oregon athletics played in Eugene, including football, softball, volleyball and women's soccer.
-KWVA Sports also calls local high school football and basketball games.

-KWVA is wholly student-operated and owned, though community members not affiliated with the University of Oregon can volunteer to be on-air DJs.

-Since Winter 2009, KWVA has kept up-to-date playlists of every show aired in an online database.
+Programming

+Each Sunday, KWVA features Live Sessions from 4pm-6pm during which a band performs live on the air from KWVA.

+KWVA broadcasts various sports in the Eugene-Springfield area.
+In the fall, it broadcasts Oregon Soccer, Oregon Volleyball and Thurston High School Football.
+Also in the fall, KWVA also broadcasts Oregon Football and Bushnell University Volleyball.
+In the winter, KWVA broadcasts Bushnell Basketball, Thurston Basketball, South Eugene High School Basketball, Oregon Lacrosse and Oregon Women's Basketball.
+In the spring, KWVA is the flagship station for Oregon Softball, which brings in the most listeners of any of the station's sports broadcasts.
+KWVA also calls Oregon Acrobatics and Tumbling.

 History

-KWVA began broadcasting in 1993.
-But the start of student radio at the University of Oregon began long before.
-Students and faculty worked together in the operation of KWAX, which was operated out of the UO Department of Speech.
+The start of student radio at the University of Oregon began with the operation of KWAX, which was operated out of the UO Department of Speech.
 It served as an academic laboratory providing daily services for the campus and community from studios in Villard Hall.
 In the 1970s, KWAX affiliated with the Corporation for Public Broadcasting, hired a staff and affiliated with NPR.
 Two years later, the university cut its academic ties with the station and by the early 1980s there were no students involved at KWAX.
 KWAX moved off campus and turned into the classical music station that it continues to be today.

 In the late 1980s, a group of students decided to start a new student radio station.
-Gary Rosenstein and James January spent months collecting the necessary 1,800 signatures to get the student government to bring the student station up for a vote.
+Students Gary Rosenstein and James January spent months collecting the necessary 1,800 signatures to get the student government to bring the student station up for a vote.
 During this time KWAX was applying for a construction permit for a new facility broadcasting at 88.1FM on an existing antenna at Blanton Heights in South Eugene.
-Mr. January struck a deal with KWAX.
+January struck a deal with KWAX.
 KWAX would operate children's programming from 9 am – 2 pm and UO students would broadcast for the remainder of the day.

 The new student station was to be called KRMA, for Real Music Alternative.
 Studio equipment was donated, thus reducing the start-up costs and allowing on other costs such as construction, production equipment and a microwave link to the Blanton Heights tower.
 Estimated cost was to be $25,000.